FilTatarnik/DogWalk-final-project-backend/README.md

 cd into Directory
 Open IDE of choice
 copy and paste Migrations.sql file into terminal
+Hit enter to run Migrations.sql
+Databse and tables will be created
 If still in psql shell, hit \q to enter back into normal terminal bundle install bundle exec rackup